copperwater/xNetHack/doc/xnh-changelog-6.0.md

   from its body.
 Only should be used on monsters for which mrevived is never set.
 - New function tt_name(), which returns a random name from the top 10 list.
+- artifact_hit now returns a bitmask of two flags: one for having printed any special message (and the caller doesn't need to print a normal hit message), and one for specifically printing an instakill message (for the caller to suppress more messages in certain circumstances).